8Crafter-Studios/Add-On-Releaser/README.md

             "modifications": [
                 {
                     "type": "delete_folders",
-                    "targets": ["src", "node_modules", ".git", ".vscode", "deprecated"] // This is a list of folders that will not be included in the release fils.
+                    "targets": ["src", "node_modules", ".git", ".vscode", "deprecated"] // This is a list of folders that will not be included in the release files.
                 },
                 {
                     "type": "delete_files",